Frank7779/littleTimesSeriesStuff/readme.txt

 The data itself is stored in the csv-file called timesSeries1_R.csv.
 The first R script (timeSeries1.R) imports the data needed from the csv-file, does one calculation, creates time series and plots them (and exports them in one pdf-file).

-More sophisticated code examples (actual time serires analysis etc.) coming soon.
+More sophisticated code examples (actual time series analysis etc.) coming soon.